Lumba Sumba Pass Trek

 Question: What kind of accommodation can I expect on Lumba sumba pass trekking?

 Answer: We provide you tourist standard accommodation in Kathmandu and available local guest house accommodation during the trekking route.
 We do also provide tented accommodation while above Gunsa to the base camp section.
 However we recommend you take your own sleeping bags if you have one with you otherwise, you may rent them while you are in Kathmandu.

 Question: What kind of food can I expect in Lumba Sumba pass hiking?

-Answer: During the trek, the cook at guest houses prepare a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season.
+Answer: During the trek, the cook at the guest house prepares a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, seasonal vegetables.

 Question: What opportunities will I have for a shower along with Lumba Sumba pass tent trek?

 Answer: You can get a shower at a hotel most probably on pay.
 If you are going on a full board camping trek, we do provide you hot water bucket, you will take a bucket shower.